 - 1. The School will use proportionate physical and technical measures to secure personal data. - 2.
 The School will consider the security arrangements of any organisation with which data is shared shall and where require these organisations to provide evidence of the compliance with the DPA 2018 and GDPR. - 3.
 The School will store hard copy data, records, and personal information out of sight and in a locked cupboard.
 The only exception to this is medical information that may require immediate access during the school day.
-This will be stored with the School Nurse. - 4.
+This will be stored electronically on medical tracker and in the first aid boxes located in each classroom. - 4.
 Sensitive or personal information and data should not be removed from the school site, however, the School acknowledges that some staff may need to transport data between the school and their home in order to access it for work in the evenings and at weekends.
 This may also apply in cases where staff have offsite meetings, or are on school visits with pupils. - 5.
 To reduce the risk of personal data being compromised any individual taking personal data away from the School site must adhere to the following: - 6.
 Paper copies of personal data should not be taken off the school site as if misplaced they are easily accessed.
-If no alternative is available other than to take paper copies of date off the school site then the individual must ensure that the information should not be on view in public places, or left unattended under any circumstances. - 7.
-Unwanted paper copies of data, sensitive information or pupil files must be shredded.
+If no alternative is available other than to take paper copies of date off the school site then the individual must ensure that the information should not be on view in public places, or left unattended under any circumstances. - Unwanted paper copies of data, sensitive information or pupil files must be shredded.
 This also applies to handwritten notes if the notes reference any other staff member or pupil by name. - 8.
 Individuals must take care to ensure that printouts of any personal or sensitive information are not left in printer trays or photocopiers. - 9.
 Where information is being viewed on a PC, staff must ensure that the window and documents are properly shut down before leaving the computer unattended.
 Sensitive information should not be viewed on public computers. - 10.
 Teaching Staff must ensure that personal data and sensitive personal data is not displayed inadvertently on White Boards during class lessons. - 11.
-If it is necessary to transport data away from the school, it should be downloaded onto a USB stick.
-The data should not be transferred from this stick onto any home or public computers.
-Work should be edited from the USB, and saved onto the USB only.
-USB sticks that staff use must be password protected. - 12.
+If it is necessary to transport data away from the school, this must be done using trusted online portals only (e.g. using the school's google drive). - 12.
 Breaches of the policy will be dealt with in accordance with the School's disciplinary policy and could amount to gross misconduct.